Eberhard Blum.org | Graphic Work | Works before 1980

 Dimensions are given in centimeters, as height x width [x depth].

 Click on an image to view it in full-screen mode.

 ca 70 x 60 x 60 cm

-This piece of driftwood owes the energy of its formal language enitrely to Nature, and yet it is pure Blum.
-Pulling it from Berlin's Wannsee lake, circa 1970, he declared it a found sculpture.
+Whereas this piece of driftwood owes the energy of its formal language enitrely to Nature, it is nonetheless pure Blum.
+Pulling it from Berlin's Wannsee lake circa 1970, he declared it a found sculpture.
 Once set up in his workroom, it remained there for over four decades, embodying, then as now, the vital pictorial identity and unabashedly gestural dynamic of his graphic œuvre. — A.H.L.

 Razor blade, scraped postcard (Albright-Knox Museum, Buffalo), and photo in a readymade A5 frame

 Veränderungen eines Bildes von Arshile Gorky [ Changes to a work by Arshile Gorky ](The Liver is the Cock's Comb, 1944), 1977